dannycab/phy481msu_f2017/notes/01-slides.md

 Question to you: When should we do this?

-1. Monday 6pm-7pm+
+1. Monday 4-5pm
-2. Tuesday 6pm-7pm+
+2. Monday 5-6pm
-3. Wednesday 6pm-7pm+
+3. Tuesday 4-5pm
-4. Thursday 6pm-7pm+
+4. Tuesday 5-6pm
+5. None of these times work

-Reminder: Homework is due on Fridays.
+Reminder: Homework is due on Wednesdays.

 </section>